vivektara24/Separation-of-terbium-from-proton-irradiated-gadolinium-oxide-targets/README.md

   <img src="https://latex.codecogs.com/svg.latex?E_\gamma=Mc^2\left[-1\pm\sqrt{1+\frac{2\Delta%20E}{Mc^2}}\right]" />
 </p>

-The energy differences of the nucleus are typically of the order of MeV, which the rest energies are of order A×10³ eV, where A is the mass number.
+The energy differences of the nucleus are typically of the order of MeV, while the rest energies are of order A×10³ eV, where A is the mass number.

 <p align="center">
   <img src="https://latex.codecogs.com/svg.latex?\Delta%20E\ll%20Mc^2" />